 More from Guides

 Since large fleets are traveling to job sites in various locations, the dispatching of mechanics and technicians needs to be as efficient as possible.
-This is so they can visit the repair sites in as logical a manner as possible with as little driving out of the way as necessary, which saves in both labor costs and fuel costs.
+This is so they can visit the repair sites in as logical a manner as possible with as little driving out of the way as necessary, which saves in both labour costs and fuel costs.

 Remember, it is always best to be proactive regarding maintenance instead of reactive.
 When you see a problem, take note of it and have it looked at by the maintenance staff as soon as possible.
 Also, remember that not all trucks are designed the same and some may incur different wear to different parts at a different rate.
 This should be accounted for when replacing trucks after they are no longer road-worthy.